-For Oshahon Friday, another farmer, riding his Qlink Motorcycle down Obuh River is part of his daily routine, because according to him, the river is the only source of water he and his family drink.
+For Oshahon Friday, a resident and a farmer, riding his Qlink Motorcycle down Obuh River is part of his daily routine, because according to him, the river is the only source of water he and his family drink.

-For Friday, untreated water from Obuh River is what he and his family consumes and use for domestic chores, because the water supply project failed to function.
+This untreated water from Obuh River, Friday revealed is what he and his family consumes and use for domestic chores, because the water supply project failed to function.

-“This na the water we dey drink,” Friday said strapping two water filled 25-litre gallons on the carrier of his motorbike.
+“This na the water we dey drink,” he aid strapping two water filled 25-litre gallons on the carrier of his motorbike.